-Anna is currently a Licensed Clinical Social Worker and a Registered Play Therapist Supervisor, and a Qualified Supervisor for Social Work Interns.
+Anna is currently a Licensed Clinical Social Worker, Registered Play Therapist Supervisor, and a Qualified Supervisor for Social Work Interns.
 She has treated children with a wide range of social, emotional, and behavioral problems in a variety of settings including early intervention, residential treatment, foster care, and most recently in the day treatment program in Duval County Public Schools.
 She is on the board of the Florida Association for Play Therapy (FAPT), and provides trainings for FAPT, graduate students, parents of young children, local agencies, teachers, and foster parents.

-Mandy Jo Moldehnke, MS, LMHC
+Mandy Jo Moldehnke, MS, LMHC, Registered Play Therapist

 Mandy Jo Moldehnke received her undergraduate degree in Psychology from the College of Charleston in 2006.
 After obtaining her undergraduate degree, she began working with young children through early intervention work.
 The passion to continue to help these children further led Mandy Jo to seek and obtain a graduate degree.
 Mandy Jo attended graduate school at UNC-Charlotte and received her Master’s in Community Counseling degree in 2010, along with a Graduate Certificate in Play Therapy.

 Mandy Jo is currently a Licensed Mental Health Counselor.
 Mandy Jo worked as a Licensed Professional Counselor in the state of North Carolina providing intensive in-home services and outpatient play therapy services for the foster care and child welfare population.
-Mandy Jo and her family moved to Florida in 2015 and she obtained her licensure in the state of Florida.
+Mandy Jo and her family moved to Florida in 2013 and she obtained her licensure in the state of Florida.
 She specializes in working with children who have experienced trauma, children who have behavioral concerns, anxiety, or adjustment concerns.
 Her experience has ranged from direct care to a leadership position at the state Medicaid Health Plan.

 Mandy Jo values the child-centered approach to working with young children.
 In her experience, she has witnessed the power of utilizing play together with the therapeutic relationship to provide a safe, consistent therapeutic environment in which a child can experience full acceptance, empathy, and understanding.
 This partnership opens a child’s potential to move toward integration and self-enhancing ways of being.